 Ethiopia is Europe’s eighth-largest coffee supplier at 93 thousand tonnes in 2019.
 The EU imported an estimated 5.3 thousand tonnes of organic coffee from Ethiopia.
 The Ethiopian government highly encourages the sector to adopt more sustainable growing techniques and to focus on producing high-quality Arabicas.
 Ethiopian producers rely on the uniqueness of Ethiopia as an origin, which it is considered by many as the birthplace of coffee.
-Ethiopia’s coffees have high potential in the specialty market.
+Ethiopia’s coffees have high potential in the speciality market.

 Peru is Europe’s seventh-largest coffee supplier at 124 thousand tonnes in 2019.
 Peru supplied almost 46 thousand tonnes of organic coffee to the EU in 2019.
-Having the fourth-largest coffee production with sustainable certification gives Peru a competitive advantage to promote its specialty coffees.
+Having the fourth-largest coffee production with sustainable certification gives Peru a competitive advantage to promote its speciality coffees.
 Peru actively promotes its unique origin and high-quality coffees, having recently introduced a national coffee brand, Cafés del Peru, to the international market.

 Indonesia supplied 90 thousand tonnes of green coffee to Europe in 2019.
 About 90% of Indonesian exports are Robusta, making Indonesia the world’s second-largest exporter of Robusta, only after Vietnam.
 However, as domestic consumption is growing rapidly, Indonesia only exports an estimated 46% of its green coffee production.
 An estimated 15% of Indonesia’s coffee exports are certified or verified as sustainably produced.
-Specialty coffee is also exported by Indonesian producers, such as the Gayo 1 (‘Satu’) from Sumatra.
+Speciality coffee is also exported by Indonesian producers, such as the Gayo 1 (‘Satu’) from Sumatra.

 With a green coffee supply of 38 thousand tonnes, Mexico only supplied a very small share of total European coffee imports in 2019.
 In 2019, Mexico supplied an estimated 10 thousand tonnes of organic coffee to the EU.
 Mexico’s coffee exports have fallen drastically in recent years, due to resistant pests and diseases combined with increasing domestic demand for coffee.
 Mexico does not have a national coffee institute anymore, which has pushed Mexican coffee farmers to form collectives.
-The country does have a cross-sector Mexican Association of the Productive Coffee Chain (AMECAFE), which aims to boost Mexican production, focusing on specialty coffee.
-In general, the Mexican specialty market for quality coffee still has a big untapped potential.
+The country does have a cross-sector Mexican Association of the Productive Coffee Chain (AMECAFE), which aims to boost Mexican production, focusing on speciality coffee.
+In general, the Mexican speciality market for quality coffee still has a big untapped potential.

-African Great Lakes specialty coffees
+African Great Lakes speciality coffees

-The countries nestling around the Great Lakes of Africa (Rwanda, Burundi, Uganda, Kenya, Tanzania and Democratic Republic Congo) are recognised as important origins, offering distinctive specialty coffees.
+The countries nestling around the Great Lakes of Africa (Rwanda, Burundi, Uganda, Kenya, Tanzania and Democratic Republic Congo) are recognised as important origins, offering distinctive speciality coffees.
 In this region, Kenya's coffee industry is among the strongest and most advanced.
 Kenya’s grading system makes it easy to source high-quality coffee and its coffees are rated high for both flavour and quality.

-The coffee region in the Kivu provinces of the Democratic Republic Congo has an impressive number of growing cooperatives, which produce specialty K3 coffee in addition to multiple certifications.
+The coffee region in the Kivu provinces of the Democratic Republic Congo has an impressive number of growing cooperatives, which produce speciality K3 coffee in addition to multiple certifications.
 Rwanda made an important improvement in quality in the last decades, after investing in centralised pulping with strong governmental support for companies and farmers.
 Traditional Bourbon varieties in this region, such as Jackson and BM 139, are famous for their high quality.
 The work of World Coffee Research in the region promises to provide new varieties to expand the Rwandan range in the long run.
 The need for more climate-resilient varieties is complemented by the use of mulching, shade trees and organic composting.

 Tanzania is a small coffee supplier to the European market.
 In 2019, European imports from Tanzania reached 31 thousand tonnes, 0.8% of total imports that year.
-Most coffee in Tanzania is traded through a centralised auction system, but for some years now, exporters of specialty coffees can also engage in direct trade relationships.
+Most coffee in Tanzania is traded through a centralised auction system, but for some years now, exporters of speciality coffees can also engage in direct trade relationships.
 Tanzania’s Kilimanjaro coffee is internationally renowned for its unique taste.

 Burundi is internationally known as a supplier of high-quality coffees.
 Bourbon and its sub varieties (like Jackson and Blue Mountain) are mostly grown in the country.
-The production of specialty coffees is promoted by the coffee association Intercafé Burundi.
+The production of speciality coffees is promoted by the coffee association Intercafé Burundi.
 This association also helps promoting, branding, and marketing ‘Café du Burundi’ in the international market.
 The privatisation of the country’s coffee market has boosted direct trade between importers and roasters and farmers.

 Uganda is especially known as a standard quality Robusta producer and exporter.
-Yet, in recent years Uganda has also become known as a supplier of specialty coffees, of both Fine Robusta and Specialty Arabica.
+Yet, in recent years Uganda has also become known as a supplier of speciality coffees, of both Fine Robusta and Specialty Arabica.
 About 18% of Uganda’s coffee production was Arabica in 2018, a share that has grown significantly over the years.
 The Uganda Coffee Development Authority grades, classifies and cups all coffee before export to ensure quality.

 Central America’s product range consists of mostly Arabica varieties.
-Panama, Costa Rica, Nicaragua, Honduras, El Salvador and Guatemala established themselves among the world’s leading specialty coffee producers and exporters.
+Panama, Costa Rica, Nicaragua, Honduras, El Salvador and Guatemala established themselves among the world’s leading speciality coffee producers and exporters.
 In most countries in the region, more than half of the coffee production can be classified as in the highest quality echelon.
 Most Central American countries have the infrastructure and expertise to process coffee cleanly and consistently, focusing on high-quality Arabica.
 In Costa Rica, Robusta varieties were even prohibited by law until recently.

 The largest Arabica producer in the region is Honduras at 420 thousand tonnes in 2018.
 Approximately 56% of the Honduran production in 2018 was exported to Europe.
 The Honduran Coffee Institute IHCAFE has been promoting the production of value-added coffees, either through certification or by actively improving coffee quality.
-Honduran exports of specialty organic coffees increased by 30% between 2016 and 2017 because of these efforts.
+Honduran exports of speciality organic coffees increased by 30% between 2016 and 2017 because of these efforts.
 In addition to the growing reputation as a high-quality coffee supplier, a relatively large share of Honduras’ coffee supplies is organic.
 Honduras is the second-largest supplier of organic coffees to the EU in 2019, with 37 thousand tonnes or 26% of European organic coffee imports.